yext/search-headless/docs/search-headless.searchheadless.executeverticalautocomplete.md

 Promise&lt;[AutocompleteResponse](./search-headless.autocompleteresponse.md) \| undefined&gt;

-A Promise of an [AutocompleteResponse](./search-headless.autocompleteresponse.md) from the Answers API or of undefined if there is no verticalKey defined in state
+A Promise of an [AutocompleteResponse](./search-headless.autocompleteresponse.md) from the Search API or of undefined if there is no verticalKey defined in state